Fourier transform for quantum $D$-modules via the punctured torus mapping class group: The braided dual and its relatives

 as Hopf algebras.
 Similarly, $H^{[2],coop}$ is in fact equal to $(H^e)^{F(D^{1,3})^k}$ for any $k\in \Z$, with $F$ as above.

 Let $H^{\circ}$ be the restricted Hopf algebra dual of $H$.
 It has a natural $H$-bimodule structure, hence a $H^e$ left module structure given by:

 where $S$ is the antipode of $H$ and we use the fact that $S^{-1}$ is a Hopf algebra isomorphism $H^{coop}\rightarrow H_{op}$.
-It turns $H^{\circ}$ into an algebra in $H^e\modu$. \begin{rmk} We use the inverse of the antipode rather than the antipode itself because it is convenient to consider the canonical element as an invariant element of of $H^\circ \ot H$, the image of $1\in\mathbb{C}$ under the evaluation map $\kk \rightarrow H^\circ \ot H$, which means that $H^\circ$ really denotes the \emph{left} dual of $H$ in the rigid monoidal category of $H$-modules.
+It turns $H^{\circ}$ into an algebra in $H^e\modu$. \begin{rmk} Remember that the antipode of an Hopf algebra need not to be invertible in general, but this is implied by quasi-triangularity. \end{rmk} \begin{rmk} We use the inverse of the antipode rather than the antipode itself because it is convenient to consider the canonical element as an invariant element of $H^\circ \ot H$, the image of $1\in\mathbb{C}$ under the evaluation map $\kk \rightarrow H^\circ \ot H$, which means that $H^\circ$ really denotes the \emph{left} dual of $H$ in the rigid monoidal category of $H$-modules.
 This is slightly different from the convention used in~\cite{Donin2003a,Jordan2009} but it allows us to label tensor factors from left to right. \end{rmk} \begin{defi} The $k$th twisted braided dual $\tilde H_k$ is the algebra image of $H^{\circ}$ via the tensor functor $H^e\modu\rightarrow H^{[2],coop}\modu$ given by the twist $F(D^{1,3})^k$.
 Explicitly, this is $H^{\circ}$ as a vector space, with multiplication given by

 where $m$ is the multiplication of $H^{\circ}$.
 This is an algebra in the category of $H^{[2],coop}$-module with the same action as above, namely